Refugee crisis in Europe - your questions answered

 According to the UN over one million refugees and migrants risked their lives to cross the Mediterranean Sea into Europe during 2015.
 The majority are fleeing conflict in Syria, Afghanistan and elsewhere.

 More than 3,400 people died while making the dangerous sea crossing to Europe in 2015.
-The winter conditions did not stop the desperate plight of people seeking safety in Europe, and the UN reports that 268,289 refugees have reached Europe by sea since the start of 2016.
+But the desperate plight of people seeking safety in Europe continues, and the UN reports that almost 350,000 refugees have reached Europe by sea since the start of 2016.

 Why are people looking to rebuild their lives in Europe?

 The increased number of refugees and migrants seeking a new life in Europe is largely a consequence of humanitarian crises around the world.
-The UN estimates that more than half of the people who have crossed the Mediterranean originate from Syria, where a conflict has been raging for the last five years, while others began their journeys in Afghanistan, Iraq, Somalia and Sudan.
+The UN estimates that almost half of the people who have crossed the Mediterranean originate from Syria, where a conflict has been raging for more than five years, while others began their journeys in Afghanistan, Iraq, Pakistan, Iran, Somalia and Sudan.

 Many of the refugees are able to carry little more than the clothes they are wearing on their journeys.
 With European governments struggling to provide adequate support, tens of thousands of people every day are in need of food, shelter, clean water and sanitation.